warp-contracts/warp-wasm-templates/assemblyscript/README.md

 ## Writing contract

 Following template is designed for you to quickly understand basic concepts of writing contracts using AssemblyScript and RedStone SmartWeave SDK.
 If you want to play around with the code jump to the [Quick start chapter](#quick-start).
-If you will feel the need to explore some more - walk through the rest of the tutorial starting with [Implementation](#implementation) section.
+If you feel the need to explore some more - walk through the rest of the tutorial starting with [Implementation](#implementation) section.

 ## Quick start